MicrosoftDocs/SupportArticles-docs/Teams/teams-administration/clear-teams-cache.md

   - New Microsoft Teams
 search.appverid:
   - MET150
-ms.date: 11/30/2023
+ms.date: 12/04/2023
 ---
 # Clear the Teams client cache

 If you're experiencing issues that affect Microsoft Teams, clearing the cache on your device may help.
 After you clear the cache, restart Teams.

 > [!NOTE]
->
-> - You won't lose any user data by clearing the cache.
-> - Restarting Teams after you clear the cache might take longer than usual because the Teams cache files have to be rebuilt.
+> Restarting Teams after you clear the cache might take longer than usual because the Teams cache files have to be rebuilt.

 ## Clear Teams cache in Windows